rust-skia/rust-skia/README.md

 To simplify and speed up the build, we also plan to provide prebuilt binaries for some of the major platforms ([#49](https://github.com/rust-skia/rust-skia/issues/49)).

-### Feature "Vulkan"
+### Feature `vulkan`

-Vulkan support can be enabled with setting the Cargo feature `default = ["vulkan"]` in `skia-safe/Cargo.toml`, which will cause a rebuild of Skia, and to render the examples with Vulkan use `cargo run --example skia-org -- [OUTPUT_DIR] --driver vulkan`.
+Vulkan support can be enabled by setting the Cargo feature `default = ["vulkan"]` in `skia-safe/Cargo.toml`, which will cause a rebuild of Skia.
+To render the examples with Vulkan use `cargo run --example skia-org -- [OUTPUT_DIR] --driver vulkan`.

 Note that Vulkan drivers need to be available.
-On Windows, they are most likely available already, on Linux [this article on linuxconfig.org](<https://linuxconfig.org/install-and-test-vulkan-on-linux>) might get you started, and on Mac OS X, [MoltenVK](<https://moltengl.com/moltenvk/>) may be an option until Metal is supported properly.
+On Windows, they are most likely available already, on Linux [this article on linuxconfig.org](<https://linuxconfig.org/install-and-test-vulkan-on-linux>) might get you started, and on a Mac with Metal support, [install the Vulkan SDK](<https://vulkan.lunarg.com/sdk/home>) for Mac and configure MoltenVK by setting the `DYLD_LIBRARY_PATH`, `VK_LAYER_PATH`, and `VK_ICD_FILENAMES` environment variables as described in `Documentation/getting_started_macos.html`.

 ## Examples